 - Japan's largest rock garden, Banryūtei, is relatively unknown, a place to enjoy a tranquil Zen garden away from crowds.

-- Japan's largest cemetary, Okuno-in, siutated within sublime setting surrounding by a picturesque cedar forest.
+Okuno-in, siutated within sublime setting surrounding by a picturesque cedar forest.

-- Torodo Hall: The Hall of Lamps in Okuno-in is illunated by over 10,000 lanterns, a stunning sight.
+Torodo Hall: The Hall of Lamps in Okuno-in is illunated by over 10,000 lanterns, a stunning sight.

 - Scenic short strolls through the forest or longer hikes around the mountains ancient pilgrimage trails.

-After arrival in Kōyasan, meet with your monk guide over tea for orientation and then begin exploring the serene forested setting, including temples and gardens throughout the afternoon.
-In the evening, enjoying an overnight stay in temple lodging (shukubo) where we can experience a monk's lifestyle, dining on a complex monk's vegetarian dinner (Shojin ryori), including Sesame Tofu (Goma-dofu), a local specialty.
+After arrival in Kōyasan, with reception by your host most for check at your monastery.
+Before dinner, enjoy a stroll through the nearby forest or relax in the monastery hot spring bath (onsen).
+In the evening, enjoying an overnight stay in temple lodging (shukubo) where ypu may experience a monk's lifestyle, dining on a complex monk's vegetarian dinner (Shojin ryori), including sesame tofu (Goma-dofu), a local specialty.

 Early this morning, rising to witness your host monks chanting ritual prayer before serving breakfast (at about 6:00 AM).
-Following breakfast, strolling along the bucolic footpaths through Okunoin cemetery featuring over 200,000 ancient tombstones lining the almost two-kilometer long approach to Kobo Daishi's (Kukai) mausoleum.
+Following breakfast, meet with your guide to stroll along the bucolic footpaths through Okunoin cemetery featuring over 200,000 ancient tombstones lining the almost two-kilometer long approach to Kobo Daishi's (Kukai) mausoleum.
 The solemn and often deserted setting is captivating before or after busy Kyoto.
+After a break for tea, continue exploring the serene forested setting, including temples and gardens throughout the afternoon.

 Kōyasan has been a popular pilgrimage destination for centuries, connected to the outside world by an ancient network of well-trodden pilgrimage trails that stretches across the mountainous of the Kii Peninsula known as Kumano Kodo.
 While most visitors now travel to Mount Koya by rail and mountain by cable car, if you're hiker you should consider one of these trails—the magnificent World Heritage Choishi Michi trail.
 From the Kudoyama station in Wakayama to Kōyasan is a moderate hike of 14.5 miles long (24 kilometers) and be completed in 6-7 hours (with about 800 meters elevation, most of that climbing is in the first three miles).
 Stone signposts (or “chôishi”) set at 109-meter intervals to guide your way.
 Note: the trip may be shortened by two hours or four hours, respectively, by starting from the alternate trail heads at Kami-Kosawa or Kii-Hosokawa Stations, or a much shorter 2.5 kilometer hike to Kōyasan from Gokurakubashi cable car station (see map).
 Note: the most demanding of the four main Kumano Kodo pilgrimage trails and most picturesque, Kohechi, starts from Kōyasan.
 A remote and strenuous route winds over steep peaks and mountain passes, reaching over 1,000 meters high, and covering forty miles in length.
 For those interested in more moderate hiking around Kōyasan, see the section below.